old-malloc/libbme280/README.md

 </p>
 <p style="margin-bottom: 0cm; line-height: 100%">
-This series of articles are intended to be an explanatory exposition useful for understanding the general principles of operation of IOT (Internet Of Things) solutions.</p>
+This series of articles are intended to be an explanatory exposition useful for understanding the general operation principles of IOT (Internet Of Things) solutions.</p>
 <p style="margin-bottom: 0cm; line-height: 100%"><br/>